ajc5/adaptive-quiz/README.md

 # adaptive-quiz
 [Try it!](https://ajc5.github.io/adaptive-quiz/)

-An adaptive quiz app that supercharges your self-learning by letting you answer questions from different topics and at different difficulty levels.
+An adaptive quiz app that supercharges your self-learning experience by letting you answer questions from different topics and at different difficulty levels.
 Earn qualifications as you gain new skills.
 Data is sourced directly from Wikidata.

 Buttons:
 - right - next question from the same topic